situ2001/notebook/docs/cpp/snippet.md

     }

     // assignment operator
+    // must supply an argument
     Foo& operator=(const Foo& other)
     {
         std::cout << "operator = was called";
         this->value = other.value;
         return *this;
     }

+    // when you use increment operator next to the assignment
+    // the returning value will be used to assign to lhs
+    // But if you put prefix or postfix ++ alone, returning type does nothing

     // postfix ++, note that the int value dose nothing here Foo operator++(int)